< prev index next >

 ! * configuration}.
 The default configuration has a {@code ThreadFactory} that creates

-! * unnamed {@linkplain Thread##virtual-threads virtual threads}, is unnamed for
+! * unnamed {@linkplain Thread##virtual-threads virtual threads}, does not name the

 *